Yay, it’s Shark Week! If you are looking for a fun craft to make with the kids, make this Origami Shark Bookmark!

-While some sharks can be absolutely terrifying, other sharks can be totally cute and harmless “Hello, my name is Bruce!”.
+While some sharks can be absolutely terrifying, other sharks can be totally cute and harmless.
+“Hello, my name is Bruce!”
 Yes, I just quoted Bruce from Finding Nemo!
 Plus if you make this bookmark with your kids, you can have them name their shark and then there you go, another friendly and harmless shark you know!

 I made this a bookmark because I thought “Hey, it’s summer and us parents are supposed to encourage reading.
 What better way than with an adorable bookmark your kids can make themselves?” (this post has affiliate links)

 Shark Week Origami Bookmark